 A large proportion of services for victims of crime are delivered by small voluntary, community and social enterprise (VCSE) organisations.
 The MOPAC Victims Fund is a small grants fund that seeks to improve cooperation and collaboration between services, with the ultimate aim of providing end-to-end victim services that run seamlessly and are led by the victim’s needs.

 The Fund will build the capacity and maximise the potential of VCSE organisations to support the continued and improved provision of vital services that help victims of crime to cope and recover.

-Since 2015, the Victims Fund has awarded over £3.5 million, including multi-year projects some of which will continue into 2019/20.
+Since 2015, the Victims Fund has awarded circa £3.8 million, including multi-year projects.

 Grants are available to organisations providing support to victims of crime to help them cope and recover from their experience.